What is a Shared Ownership Property?

 Pros and Cons of Shared Ownership?

-You do have the option to buy the property outright as I mentioned earlier by Staircasing, so as your financial position changes this can be something which is achievable in the future.
+You do have the option to buy the property outright as I mentioned earlier by Staircasing, so as your financial position changes this can be something that is achievable in the future.

 Although you do not own 100% of the property, you are responsible for the full maintenance costs of the property, whereas if you rented you are likely to have your landlord to deal with these.
 As mentioned earlier the valuation fees incurred should you wish to increase your percentage share can be seen as a downfall.